jfinkhaeuser/collapsium-config/README.md

   if that exists, and merges it's contents recursively into the main configuration.
-- Using the special `extends` configuration key, allows a configuration Hash to include all values from another configuration Hash.
+- Using the special `extends` configuration key, allows a configuration Hash to include all values from other configuration Hash(es).
 - Using the special, top-level `include` configuration key, allows a configuration file to be split into multiple included files.
 - As of `v0.2`, configuration files are [ERB templates](http://ruby-doc.org/stdlib-2.3.1/libdoc/erb/rdoc/ERB.html).